DeplanckeLab/FastReadCounter/README.md

 If the output looks something like java version "1.8.x" or above, you are good to go.
 If not, you may need to update your version; see the [Oracle Java website](http://www.oracle.com/technetwork/java/javase/downloads/) to download the latest JRE (for users) or JDK (for developers).

-### Picard
+### htsjdk Java library
-The software relies on [Picard Tools](http://broadinstitute.github.io/picard/), but the Picard JAR is already embedded in the released JAR, so no need to install it yourself.
+The software relies on the [htsjdk library](https://github.com/samtools/htsjdk) for reading SAM/BAM files, but the JAR is already embedded in the released JAR, so no need to install it yourself.

 ## How to run
 To check that FastReadCounter is working properly, run the following command: